-Windhoek as the capital city and seat of government encompasses the largest urban and industrial development in Namibia.
-The potable water supply scheme serving the city is owned, operated and maintained by NamWater as the national bulk supplier of water in the country.
+Windhoek as the capital city and seat of government also comprises the largest urban and industrial development in the country.
+The bulk potable water supply scheme serving the city is owned and operated by NamWater as the national bulk supplier of water in the country.
 The so-called "three dam system" transferring water to the Von Bach Water Treatment Plant (VBWTP), located near the town of Okahandja, comprises the bulk of the NamWater supply scheme for the Central Areas of Namibia, including Windhoek.
+Other supply sources include the Windhoek reclamation scheme and groundwater in the Windhoek and northern aguifers.

-Given the supply system to Windhoek, a drought is defined as a condition of insufficient water supplies in the aforementioned dams caused by a deficit in precipitation and subsequent runoff.
-Unfortunately, no one can predict how long drought conditions will continue once they begin which all the more raises the importance of early action in line with a defined strategy.
+Given the overall supply system to Windhoek described above, a drought is defined as a condition of insufficient water supplies from the aforementioned system which is mainly caused by a deficit in precipitation and subsequent runoff to the three large surface dams.
+Unfortunately, no one can predict how long drought conditions will continue once they begin or how frequently they will occur which all the more raises the importance of early action in line with a defined strategy.
 This Drought Response Plan consists of the following components: